NoLieNoSean/NoNotes/content/Notes/LEC ALG1 23.md

 ## Change of basis

-The matrix of a bilinear form $\langle \,, \rangle$ evidently depends on our choice of basis.
-How does this matrix change when we change the basis?
+How does the matrix of a bilinear form depend on our choice of basis?

 Let $\langle \,, \rangle$ be a bilinear form on a real vector space $V$, and let $A$ and $A'$ be its matrices with respect to bases $\mathcal {B}$ and $\mathcal {B'}$.
 Let $P$ be the the [[LEC ALG1 13#Change of basis|change of basis matrix]] from $\mathcal {B}$ to $\mathcal {B'}$ (i.e, $[\mathbf{v}]_{\mathcal {B}}=P[\mathbf{v}]_{\mathcal {B'}}$ for all $\mathbf{v}\in V$).
 Then,